buley/personal/src/content/action.md

 > *"Theory becomes meaningless the moment it stops inspiring action."*

+> *"The only way to do great work is to love what you do." — Steve Jobs*

 *This is not a manifesto to be read—it is a system to be lived.
 Every word demands action, every principle requires embodiment, every standard must be maintained.*

 At this point, I have clarity on who I am, how I operate, where I thrive, and where I can refine.

-But knowledge alone is **nothing without application.** Now, the focus is **living every single insight, principle, and commitment—daily, relentlessly, without compromise.**
+But knowledge alone is **nothing without application.**

+Now, the focus is **living every single insight, principle, and commitment—daily, relentlessly, without compromise.**

 ## Operating System: How I Move Through the World